bettercallsundim/8TP4TP/README.md

-# Food-O-graphy
+# 8TP4TP : By The People, For The People

-Democratic social network platform for foodies.
+Democratic social network platform.

 ## Features